Kk4zu/Kk4zu/README.md

 - 👋 Hi, I’m Kasper
-- 👀 I’m interested in ... programming/anything electrical/FUN FUN FUN
+- 👀 I’m interested in ... programming/anything electrical/FUN FUN FUN.. help
-- 🌱 I’m currently learning c# / HTML5/CSS/javascript/how to backend
+- 🌱 I’m currently learning c# / HTML5/CSS/javascript/Angular/ backend comeing soon...
 - 💞️ I’m looking to collaborate on ...
-HELP
 - 📫 How to reach me ...
-DM me

 <!---
 Kk4zu/Kk4zu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.